chandu245/event-registration-app/README.md

         ├─► kubectl (Kubernetes CLI)
         │       └─► Connects Jenkins to the EKS cluster │
+        ├─► Docker + Trivy (image build & scan)
+        │       ├─► Builds Docker image from your Java code │       ├─► Trivy scans the image for CVEs — fails if CRITICAL found │       └─► Pushes image to ECR only after scan passes │
         └─► Ansible
-              ├─► Builds Docker image from your Java code ├─► Pushes image to ECR
               ├─► Installs External Secrets Operator into the cluster ├─► Tells ESO: "sync passwords from AWS Secrets Manager into K8s" ├─► Deploys MySQL database (reads passwords from K8s Secret)